trayla/ssp/README.md

 ### Necessary preliminaries

-#### Storage

-Your system has to provide three directories which will be used as KVM storage pools and therefore populated with disk images for the upcoming virtual machines.
-The following directories have to be create prior to the start of the installation procedure:

-A sample setup could be to use two free partition on independent disks managed by the Logical Volume Manager (LVM).
-In the following example we are using XFS as the file system.
-This is not necessary but a good choice.
-In order to use it on a Ubuntu server you have to install the appropriate package:
+Install necessery packages:

 ~~~~ShellSession
 pip install pyyaml
 ~~~~

-Three data directories are needed to store the virtual machine content:
+#### Storage

+Your system has to provide three directories which will be used as KVM storage pools and therefore populated with disk images for the upcoming virtual machines.
+The following directories have to be create prior to the start of the installation procedure.

 ##### /vmpool